1989 Bentley Turbo R sedan

 Like all Bentleys, the Turbo R attracts collector interest and substantial club support.
 Perhaps driven by maintenance costs that are substantial if the car has not been rigorously maintained, values are not as high as one might think.
 According to Hagerty’s valuation tools, all the money for a 1989 Turbo R in #1/Concours condition is $26,000, with a far more normal #3/Good condition version going for $13,500.

-Turbo R’s are often available in the Hemmings Motor News classifieds, and they sometimes show up at auction.
-As I write this post, a White 1989 Turbo R with red leather front bucket seats and a salvage title is for sale on Hemmings for $12,750.
+Turbo R’s are often available in the Hemmings Motor News classifieds, and they sometimes show up at online (Bring a Trailer) and in-person auctions.
+As I update this post in March 2025, a Dark Oyster Metallic 1989 Turbo R with red leather front bucket seats and 66,000 miles is for sale on Hemmings for $44,500.

 After over eight years, this post is the first on a Bentley in Eighties Cars.
 There will be others—I definitely expect to get to the aforementioned Mulsanne Turbo at some point.